 - Career Highlights

-- Developed an ongoing series of food operas using video game techniques to provide an immersive, real-time soundtrack to a five-course meal, in collaboration with chef Jason Bond
+- Developed an ongoing series of food operas, multisensory dining experiences that apply video game techniques in restaurants to provide an immersive, real-time soundtrack to a meal; collaborators include Jason Bond (Bondir, Cambridge), Jozef Youssef (Kitchen Theory, London), Janice Wang (Crossmodal Research Laboratory, Oxford), Zeitgeist music ensemble, and the Boston Symphony Orchestra

-- Premiered "The Tomb of the Grammarian Lysias," a setting of a poem by Constantine P. Cavafy for voice and audience mobile devices, at the International Computer Music Conference/Sound and Music Computing Conference in Athens, Greece
+- Composed "The Tomb of the Grammarian Lysias," a setting of a poem by Constantine P. Cavafy that presents an innovative approach to using audience mobile devices as a crowd-diffused speaker array, with performances in Athens, Paris, Beijing, Kingston, Vancouver, and Boston

 - Composed a real-time score for U.K.-based dance group New Movement Collective's "Please Be Seated," performed at La Rambleta in Valencia, Spain, and Southbank Centre in London